Skip to main content

 It took us 12 days without any lay days.
 We took it easy.
 You could do it faster but with so much beauty along the way, you’d miss out.
 We stopped for swims in waterfalls, foraging for wild fruit, zipping coconuts at farmers, and having a home cooked meal here and there.
 Sometimes food sourcing required a little detour.
 And we made a few ghost miles because of missing a trail sign.
 A few times we sought shelter from the rain, causing some delays.
 Don’t underestimate segments 8 and 9.
 Those are the toughest and took us way longer than said on the trail segment indications.
 The distance and time often presented on the signs and flyers were quite inaccurate and usually too optimistic for us.
 I think they are focused on people without carrying a backpack.
 Take your time for the trail.
 It’s a once in a lifetime experience.
 I wish it was longer when we arrived at the end.

-I'm now planning my first long distance solo hike.
-Summer 2024 I will hike 850 km across the Pyrenees together with my dog.
-I plan to make some videos about it on Youtube.
+I’m now planning my first long distance solo hike.
+Summer 2024 I will hike 850 km across the Pyrenees together with my dog (update: I did it!).
+I plan to make some videos about it on Youtube early 2025.
 Subscribe and join me.

 A woman is floating in a river with rocks in the background.